RUGSoftEng/2018-Hestia-Web-Frontend/docs/architecture/HestiaWeb_architecture.md

 * *User*: A user is someone who has installed a Hestia controller in their home, and accesses the website to control their system.

 # TO DO
-Have not discussed 2m concurrent users requirement
+Have not discussed 2m concurrent users requirement.
+This can be kept in consideration for development but needs further discussion with client.

 ## Change Log